vortexthedev/vortexthedev/README.md

 - VLoader (Mongo/MySQL license system with automatic patcher and loader for JAR files)
 - I worked with JavaFX, JSwing and can easily make a custom GUI. sketch - https://gyazo.com/8e1cc35df04c889a24cda4069cf171a4
-- I worked with Java Servlet and can easily make any web backend part. https://gyazo.com/a6a017d4425d3606e891438c292f3154
+- I worked with Tomcat and can easily make any web backend part. https://gyazo.com/a6a017d4425d3606e891438c292f3154

 Languages: